kwkeefer/cookiecutter-poc/docs/index.rst

 cookiecutter-poc
 ================

-A minimal `cookiecutter <https://cookiecutter.readthedocs.io/en/stable/README.html>`_ template for rapid Proof-of-Concepts in web security research and exploit development.
+A `cookiecutter <https://cookiecutter.readthedocs.io/en/stable/README.html>`_ template for rapid Proof-of-Concepts in web security research and exploit development.

 **Focus on hacking, not boilerplate code.**